Found in 68 Collections and/or Records:

 Neil Albert Grauer (born 1947) was a journalist and editorial cartoonist.
 The collection of Neil A. Grauer consists of memorabilia ranging in date from 1966 to 2016 the features the Blue Jay logo designed by Grauer for the use of athletic teams at The Johns Hopkins University.

 Paul Myron Wentworth Linebarger (1871-1939) was an American lawyer and legal adviser to Sun Yat-sen, 1907-1925, and to the Chinese Nationalist Government, 1930-1937.
 The volume which forms this collection is a bound, carbon copy typescript entitled "China Smiles Through" dating from 1937-1938.

 The Phoebe B. Stanton papers contain various publications, photographs, notes, and correspondence related to Stanton’s research on architecture.
-Research topics include architects such as Edmund Lind, Episcopal churches, and the city of Baltimore.
+Research topics include architects such as Edmund G. Lind and the architecture of Episcopal churches and the city of Baltimore.

 Ralph G. Murdy was a deputy police commissioner with the Baltimore City Police Department in the 1970s.
 The collection consists of pamphlets, documents, committee minutes, correspondence, reports, and notes mostly related to the process of criminal justice in the city of Baltimore dating from 1878-1972, with the bulk of the material dating from 1960-1972.

 The papers consist of author Richard Kagan's research files.